 ISM is dedicated to the advancement of school management.
 They provide creative strategies by combining extensive research, proven management techniques, and personalized service.
-By advancing school leadership they help enriching the student experience.
+By advancing school leadership they help enriching the student experience

 Administration & Faculty

 The Ronald Knox Montessori School faculty and staff are one of its most valuable assets.
 All of our lead teachers are trained and credentialed by the American Montessori Society.
-Some members of our faculty and staff have been with us for over ten years, and one of our lead teachers is an alumnus of our school.
+Some members of our faculty and staff have been with us for over twenty-five years, and one of our lead teachers is an alumnus of our school.

 Ronald Knox was an English author and biblical scholar, highly regarded for his brilliant intellect, religious tolerance and especially, for his devotion to children.*